-This procedure assumes that you are using a compatible web browser (see the software Release Notes for more information) and that the switch is configured with an IP address accessible from your PC or workstation.
-(For more on assigning an IP address, refer to "IP Configuration" on page 8-3.)
+This procedure assumes that you are using a compatible web browser and that the switch is configured with an IP address accessible from your PC or workstation.
+(For more on assigning an IP address, refer to "IP Configuration" on page 8-2.)